Ioscipescu/trivia-game/README.md

-# Battleship Game
+# Trivia Game

-This is a simple game of battleship implemented using Python and sockets.
+This is a simple game of trivia implemented using Python and sockets.

 **How to play:**
 1. **Start the server:** Run the `server.py` script.
 2. **Connect clients:** Run the `client.py` script on two different machines or terminals.
 3. **Play the game:** Players take turns entering their moves.
-The first player to sink all of the opponent's ships wins!
+The first player to get 10 points wins!

 **Technologies used:**
 * Python